DGOSubmission2023/DGOSubmission2023/README.md

 The application R2D was mainly created through the four python scripts: `scrapeTelegramChannelMessages.py`, `runBERTopic.py`, `transformResults.py`, `appSwitzerland.py`

+Further we provide a `reqiurements.txt` file, which allows to install the necessary python packages and dependencies.
+We test this on a Linux based GPU cluster and a 2021 M1 Macbook Pro.
+To install the requirements we recommend create a new virtual environment and run:

+`pip install -r requirements.txt`

 Below each of the four files is explained briefly and sample usage is shown.
 More information can be gathered from the comments within the code.

 1. `scrapeTelegramChannelMessages.py` takes the a list of open telegram channels as input, compare `data/switzerland_groups.txt` and scrapes the message text and the date the message was written on.
 It then save the results as a `.csv` file, the sample use is shown below: